chgeuer/azure-isv-cookbook/customer-invitation.md

     - deployment automation, DevOps
 - Scheduling next meeting(s)

-Please be prepared to present your solution's architecture in this tech discovery.
+### Preparing for the session

+- **Solution Architecture**: Please have your solution's architecture ready to present it during tech discovery.
+Ideally, please share it with us in e-mail 2-3 days prior to the session.
 If you need more information or inspiration regarding the right level of detail, please head over to https://cookbook.azureisv.com/technical-envisioning-session for samples.
+- **Technology Questionaire**: Please take a few minutes to fill our technology questionaire [here **Put Paolo's link in]()

+All the very best, looking forward working with you,